If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to the questions in this article might help.

 What happens if I forget or want to change my SSO password?

 Due to our zero-knowledge architecture, we never store or share anyone's Master Password or SSO password.
-If you forget or want to change your SSO password, please reach out to your local network administrator or IT team for further assistance.
+If you forget or want to change your SSO password, please reach out to your local network administrator or IT team for help.

-I am an admin on my Dashlane Business plan—why can't I use SSO for my account?
+I'm an admin on my Dashlane Business plan.
+Why can't I use SSO for my account?

-In order to access the Admin Console and set up SSO, Business plan admins are currently required to go on using a Master Password for their Dashlane accounts.
-We hope to bring the SSO experience to admin accounts soon!
+To access the Admin Console and set up SSO, we require Business plan admins to continue using a Master Password for their Dashlane accounts.

 How do I access my password vault offline after enabling SSO?

-Because the Dashlane SSO connector needs to communicate with your IdP to verify your credentials, you must be connected to the internet in order to log into your Dashlane account with SSO.
+Because the Dashlane SSO connector needs to communicate with your IdP to verify your credentials, you must be connected to the internet to log in to your Dashlane account with SSO.
 However, SSO users with Biometric unlock enabled on their mobile devices can access their vault using biometric authentication.

 How do I offboard a user with SSO enabled?

-For a guide on how to offboard an SSO-enabled user from your Dashlane Business plan, please see this article.
+Learn more about offboarding an SSO-enabled user from your Dashlane Business plan.
 Please note that offboarded users will no longer have access to their Dashlane vault.

-What happens if I am removed from a Business plan with SSO enabled?
+What happens if I'm removed from a Business plan with SSO enabled?

-Because your Dashlane account was created using your company's SSO credentials, if you are removed from a Business plan with SSO enabled, you will lose access to your Dashlane account and to the information that you stored in Dashlane.
+Because your Dashlane account was created using your company's SSO credentials, if you're removed from a Business plan with SSO enabled, you'll lose access to your Dashlane account and the information you stored in Dashlane.